 6. Type reboot at the command line to reboot.

 That’s all!
-Your Algo VPN server will now use Quad9 for DNS resolution.
+Your Algo VPN server will now use Quad9 for secure DNS resolution.